 Do all the tasks on the to-do list get done?

 Sometimes I realize after a while that it doesn’t fit with my strategy, so off it goes.

 Sometimes I realize I’ve already solved the problem in a different way.

 And other times the tasks sit on my list until I get around to do them for months.
 I can’t do it all by next week, or even next year (big plans).
 Priorities change, and I allow myself to change my mind.

 The most important thing is that at least I’ve made the first step toward implementing the change.
 Without that first step, nothing else will follow.
 By putting it on my to-do list I’ve increased my chances of doing it from zero to at least 10-15% (that’s infinitely times more, mathematically speaking).

-Whether you’re using an app, a paper journal or a wall with post-its as a reminder of your goals and projects doesn’t matter as much as the fact that the tasks on it bring you closer to your goals.
+Whether you’re using an app, a paper planner, or a wall with post-its as a reminder of your goals and projects, doesn’t matter as much as the fact that the tasks on it bring you closer to your goals.

 (Say no. Ask for the sale.
-Speak on the stage.
+Speak on a stage.
 Wake up at 6.
 State your price without cringing.
-Say “That’s not how I work”.
+Say “This is how I work”.
 Publish a book.
 Interview your hero.
 Make 5 figures in a week.)